TolinSimpson/Three64/README.md

 A lightweight Three.js-based engine with Ammo.js physics and a Blender-driven authoring workflow.

+Default engine settings are set to emulate the Nintendo64's constraints.

 This README is a quick-start.
 Full docs live in `src/docs/pages/` and render directly on GitHub.

 ## Features